cowebsLB/CO-web-builder/README.md

 - **Jinja2** - Template engine for code generation
 - All the amazing open-source libraries that make this possible

+## 🔒 Privacy & Data

+CO-web-builder is privacy-first:

+- **All Data Stored Locally** - All projects, settings, and data are stored on your machine
+- **No Remote Transmission** - No data is sent to external servers
+- **No Telemetry** - No analytics or usage tracking
+- **Auto-Updates** - Checks GitHub Releases for updates (version check only, no user data sent)
+- **Secure Credentials** - API keys stored in OS keychain (Windows Credential Manager, macOS Keychain, Linux Secret Service)

+Your data stays yours.
+Always.

 ## 📧 Contact & Support

 - **Issues**: [GitHub Issues](https://github.com/yourusername/CO-web-builder/issues)